 The not-often-seen south side of Sugarloaf Mountain.
 Compared to the front — with its steep, jagged cliffs and two crosses — the back appears uninteresting.
 Evergreen trees, bushes, and foliage — nature’s makeup — hide the real Sugarloaf.

 Popular Terry Fox Memorial Trail [see cutline in the forest] circumnavigates Sugarloaf Mountain.
-The wide, well-travelled and well-maintained 4km path is Campbellton’s unofficial fitness centre.
+The wide, well-traveled and well-maintained 4km path is Campbellton’s unofficial fitness centre.

 The red-brick building with the statue perched high is the former ‘Mother House’ for many nursing nuns who worked next door at the old Hotel Dieu Hospital.